amulchapla/AI-Powered-Call-Center-Intelligence/postcall-analytics-azure/README.md

 * Add Text analytics region

-* Add Sentiment
+* Add Sentiment [Batch Template Only]

-* Add Personally Identifiable Information (PII) Redaction
+* Add Personally Identifiable Information (PII) Redaction [Batch Template Only]

 > **_NOTE:_** The ARM template also allows you to customize the PII categories through the PiiCategories variable (e.g., to only redact person names and organizations set the value to "Person,Organization").
 A full list of all supported categories can be found in the [PII Entity Categories](https://docs.microsoft.com/azure/cognitive-services/text-analytics/named-entity-types?tabs=personal).
-The ARM template also allows you to set a minimum confidence for redaction through the PiiMinimumPrecision value, the value must be between 0.0 and 1.0.
-More details can be found in the [Pii Detection Documentation](https://docs.microsoft.com/azure/search/cognitive-search-skill-pii-detection).

 If you want to further analytics we could map the transcript json we produce to a DB schema.
+[Batch Template Only]

 * Enter SQL DB credential login

 * Enter SQL DB credential password

+You can feed that data to your custom PowerBI script or take the scripts included in this repository.
+Follow the [PowerBI guide](../PowerBI/guide.md) to set it up.

 Press **Create** to create the resources.
 It typically takes 1-2 mins.
 The resources are listed below.